Updated: Apr 17

-Updated as of April 3, 2020 - Note that this information is constantly changing and evolving and I will update this article as I can.
+Updated as of April 16, 2020 with new MORTGAGE INFORMATION - Note that this information is constantly changing and evolving and I will update this article as I can.
 This is intended to provide clients with some guidance to relief or information regarding their concerns:

 Coronavirus - Pursuant to Executive Order 2020-21, Governor Whitmer has ordered that all residents in Michigan should "shelter in place".
 This means that most businesses will be closed and all non-essential workers should stay home.
 Essential workers are those that are necessary to sustain or protect life, such as healthcare workers.
 If you do not fall into this category, please stay home, wash your hands and stay safe.
 My office is still open to assist you via telephone and email.